SextupleV/Parallel-evolution-of-root-species/README.md

 The original phylogenetic tree files for the ten TD-derived families.
 The phylogenetic trees were constructed using 17 representative plants, including Rhodophytes (*Galdieria sulphuraria* and *Gracilariopsis chorda*), Prasinodermophyta (*Prasinoderma coloniale*), Chlorophytes (*Chlamydomonas reinhardtii* and *Chloropicon primus*), Charophytes (*Klebsormidium nitens* and *Mesotaenium endlicherianum*), Bryophytes (*Marchantia polymorpha* and *Anthoceros angustus*), Lycophytes (*Isoetes taiwanensis* and *Selaginella moellendorffii*), Ferns (*Adiantum capillus-veneris* and *Alsophila spinulosa*), Gymnosperms (*Torreya grandis* and *Pinus lambertiana*), and Angiosperms (*Arabidopsis thaliana* and *Oryza sativa*).

 **7. Mangroves**
 The details of 15 mangrove genomes.
-You can obtain gene lists of TD-derived genes, gene families, and *Ks* values of TD-gene pairs in each mangrove species.
+You can obtain gene lists of TD-derived genes, gene families, and *Ks* values of TD-gene pairs in each mangrove species form this folder.

 **8. Code**
 The code used in this study, including 'HGTdetector.sh' and other scripts.